Bbnesheim/nesheim-vatten/CONTRIBUTING_GUIDE.md

 ## Pull Request Flow

-1. Ensure your branch builds and tests run successfully.
+1. Ensure `npm install` has run and tests pass with `npm test`.
-2. Push your branch to your fork or the main repository.
+2. Check code style by running `npm run lint`.
-3. Open a Pull Request using `.github/PULL_REQUEST_TEMPLATE.md`.
+3. Push your branch to the repository.
-4. Provide a clear summary and reference any related issues.
+4. Open a Pull Request using `.github/PULL_REQUEST_TEMPLATE.md`.
-5. Request review from the appropriate team members.
+5. Summarise your changes clearly and reference any relevant issues.
-6. Address feedback promptly and keep communication on the PR thread.
+6. Request reviews from the team and respond to feedback directly in the PR.
-7. Squash or rebase as needed to maintain a clean history before merging.
+7. Once approved, a maintainer will merge your changes.

 ## Code Formatting

-- Use the existing style in the repository as a guide (2-space indentation for JavaScript).
+- Use the existing style as a reference.
+JavaScript uses 2 spaces and CSS follows the Stylelint config.
-- Run Prettier or your editor's formatter before committing.
+- Run your editor's formatter or Prettier before committing.
-- Keep commits focused and include useful commit messages.
+- Keep commits focused, with descriptive messages in English.
-- Ensure `npm test` passes; add tests for new functionality when possible.
+- Test and lint before pushing.

 ## Communication Style

-- Be concise, courteous, and welcoming.
+- Keep all discussion in English on the PR or issue threads.
-- Discussions should remain professional and constructive.
+- Be concise, helpful, and respectful.
-- Use GitHub issues and PR comments for questions or clarifications.
+- If you are unsure about something, ask questions in the PR comments.
-- Refer to our [Code of Conduct](.github/CODE_OF_CONDUCT.md) for community behavior standards.
+- See our [Code of Conduct](.github/CODE_OF_CONDUCT.md) for behaviour guidelines.

-We appreciate your contributions!
+We appreciate your contributions and look forward to collaborating!